-- 3 tbsp aquafaba (Be sure to use the liquid from a can of UNSALTED garbanzo or chickpeas.
-OR use 3 tbsp of unsweetened applesauce)
+- 3 tablespoon aquafaba (Be sure to use the liquid from a can of UNSALTED garbanzo or chickpeas.
+OR use 3 tablespoon of unsweetened applesauce)

 - pinch of salt

-- 2 tbsp funfetti sprinkles + plus some for top
+- 2 tablespoon funfetti sprinkles + plus some for top

 - Preheat the oven to 350°F.